WinterAxis/ESV-MD-Bible/The_Bible_esv/18_Job/Job_2.md

 And when they saw him from a distance, they did not recognize him.
 And they raised their voices and wept, and they tore their robes and sprinkled dust on their heads toward heaven.

 ###### 13
-And they sat with him on the ground seven days and seven nights, and no one spoke a word to him, for they saw that his suffering was very great. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+And they sat with him on the ground seven days and seven nights, and no one spoke a word to him, for they saw that his suffering was very great.

 ***